 Change can feel scary, are your ready for that change?

-Individuals choose to seek therapy for many reasons, to name few, difficult life transitions, conflict resolution, processing traumatic events, personal growth, looking for deeper meaning and connection.
+Individuals choose to seek counseling for many reasons, to name few, difficult life transitions, conflict resolution, processing traumatic events, personal growth, looking for deeper meaning and connection.
 Therapy is for anyone who is ready to take responsibility for their life.
 Therapy requires work both during and outside of session for a successful therapeutic outcome.
 It takes a willingness to look within yourself and take accountability to make the change you desire for your life.

 Change takes time.

-I recommend a minimum of three months attending weekly appointments.
+I recommend a minimum of three months attending weekly counseling appointments.
 Length of time spent in therapy depends on what brings you to therapy.

 * Short-term therapy (3-6 months) may be more appropriate for addressing a specific goal or issue.